rankutah/blog/sites/rank-utah/content/services/local-seo.md

 - Better Google Business Profile (categories, services, photos)
 - Apple Maps and Bing Places set up
 - Consistent business info across 100+ directories (no mixed details)
-- Local keyword research and page improvements to match how people search
+- Figure out what people search for and update your profile/pages to match
 - Review strategy and simple ways to reply
 - Clear monthly reporting so you can see calls and clicks
 - Faster pages and a smoother experience
-- Ongoing updates and a simple monthly report
 {{< /col >}}

 {{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}